-10. INNOVATION SUB-GROUP OBJECTIVES FOR 2024 / 2025
+10. INNOVATION SUB-GROUP OBJECTIVES FOR 2023 / 2024

 Innovation is a central part of the vision for Atom Valley, as articulated at the first meeting of its board: "Atom Valley must aim to become a location of international significance doing innovative, high level, high value added, high wage work".
 The support and promotion of innovation and R&D will be a key mechanism by which the vision of Atom Valley will be realised.
-This will involve developing a network of innovation through extensive links with the city-region's universities, translational research institutes such as the Royce and the GEIC and the creation of new research centres in Atom Valley, focusing, not on pure research, but on industry engagement, process innovation, the wider diffusion of existing innovations, and, in partnership with existing institutions such as the region's FE colleges and universities, on skills development.
+This will involve developing extensive links with the city-region's universities, and the creation of new research centres in Atom Valley, focusing, not on pure research, but on industry engagement, process innovation, the wider diffusion of existing innovations, and, in partnership with existing institutions such as the region's FE colleges and universities, on skills development.